 On This Page:

 Widgets and plugins are optional features that can be added to your blog.
-Plugins add functionality to a blog, while widgets provide design elements or supplemental content such as navigation for linking to archived blog posts and pages, or links to other Web sites.
+Plugins add functionality to a blog, while widgets provide design elements or supplemental content such as navigation for linking to archived blog posts and pages, adding a Twitter, RSS or media feed.

 Plugins and some widgets are developed by third-party developers and are not part of the core WordPress software.
 If a developer does not maintain a plugin it may become a security vulnerability and will be removed from Blogs at UMass Amherst.